PM-Cardoso/DPMM/README.md

   - cat_vars: character vector of names for categorical variables (should be NULL if no categorical variables in the model) This function makes conditional predictions from a DPMM for a mixture of continuous and categorical variables.

+---
+### Demo

+The file `demo.R` includes code for several capabilities of the DPMM model.
+This file explores all 6 datasets and all post-processing functions.